 The IRS splits corporations into two separate classifications: the “C corporation” and the “S corporation.”

 - C corporation (C corp): A C corporation is considered the default designation for corporations.
-All corporations start in the “C” classification when filing articles of incorporation with the state’s business filing agency .
+All corporations start in the “C” classification when filing articles of incorporation with the state’s business filing agency.
 Unlike our preceding business structures, C corporations are not a pass-through entity.
-They are subject to corporate income tax.
-Owners still must pay personal income tax on profits, which is referred to as double taxation.
+They are taxed twice at a corporate and personal income level, which is referred to as double taxation.

 - S corporation (S corp): An S corporation is distinctively different from a C corporation because it is a pass-through entity, allowing it to avoid double taxation.
 However, the IRS institutes strict standards for companies looking to qualify for S corporation status, particularly around shareholders.
 For instance, an S corporation can only have 100 shareholders, and they must be U.S. citizens/residents.
 (It’s not unusual for startups to issue 100,000 shares of stock at their outset.)

-Like partnerships, an S corporation must always file its annual federal tax return by the fifteenth day of the third month following the end of the tax year, generally March 15 (March 16 in 2020).
-The income is then passed down to its members individual returns, which adhere to the normal April Tax Day (July 15 in 2020).
+Like partnerships, an S corporation must always file its annual federal tax return by the fifteenth day of the third month following the end of the tax year, generally March 15.
+The income is then passed down to its members individual returns, which adhere to the normal April Tax Day.

 Corporations are the only business tax structure allowing for perpetual existence.
 This means that its continuance is not affected by the coming and going of shareholders, officers and directors.

-Choosing a legal business structure is a critical step in your business’s lifecycle.
-It will affect everything from the ability to attract investors to personal liability to the paperwork involved.
+Choosing a legal business structure is a critical step in your business's lifecycle.
+It affects everything from the ability to attract investors to personal liability and government paperwork.